Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 Configuration
 ^^^^^^^^^^^^^

-You can put a config file in `$HOME/.config/.shard.yaml` containing your api key. `shard.yaml` contains:
+You can put a config file in `$HOME/.config/.shard.yaml` containing your API key. `shard.yaml` contains:

 .. code-block:: yaml

     api-key: <put your api key here>

-This way you don't have to put it in the cli every time.
+This way you don't have to put it in the CLI every time.
 Alternatively shard also looks in the current directory for a configuration file if it can't find one in the aforementioned directory.